StefanoAnzolut/business-guide/source/account/inhouse-support.rst

 - Go to **In-house support** and click on the pencil icon

-- Add an **e-mail address and a phone number** you want your members to contact if they need help (this can be your in-house first-level support, for example)
+- Add an **e-mail address and a phone number** that your members can contact if they need help (this can be your in-house first-level support, for example)

 - Click **Save** to confirm